 If reconstructive surgery is required, Dr. Piasecki will perform reconstructive surgery in the ambulatory surgery center using the plastic surgery technique that he and the patient have agreed will satisfy the patient’s needs and provide the best aesthetic result.
 Patients are scheduled in groups of 2 or 3.
 Due to regulations, all patients from the clinic must be cleared before we open the operating room for reconstructions.
 Therefore, there may be a delay prior to beginning reconstructive surgery.
 If this happens, patients can either wait in our waiting room or may leave the center and we'll call them with a time to return.

-The tumor removal process (Mohs surgery) typically takes 1-3 hours after which patients may drive themselves home or even return to work.
+The tumor removal process (Mohs surgery) typically takes 1-3 hours.
 Patients requiring medication for anxiousness will not be released without a driver to transport them.
 If reconstructive surgery is required, it generally lasts 30 – 90 minutes.
 We ask that all patients have a driver to transport them after this procedure.
 On occassion complex cases can require more time, many stages, and/or delayed reconstructive repairs.
 In such cases, Dr. Piasecki will discuss these issues with the patient in advance, addressing any questions or concerns to determine the best overall approach to treatment.

 Expected Recovery Process for Surgery